ABin-Huang/random-super/README.md

 1. Open IntelliJ IDEA.
 2. Go to `File` > `Settings` > `Plugins`.
 3. Click on `Marketplace` tab.
-4. Search for "Random Number Generator".
+4. Search for "Random Super".
 5. Click `Install` and restart IntelliJ IDEA.

 ## Usage
-1. Place the cursor where you want to insert a random number.
+1. Place the cursor where you want to insert the random number.
-2. Use the keyboard shortcut (e.g., Alt + R) or access the plugin from the menu.
+2. Use the keyboard shortcut (e.g., Ctrl + Alt + D) or access the plugin from the menu.
-3. Choose the type of random number and specify any options.
+3. Select the type of data to be generated and enter the length and quantity(The default length is 6 and the number is 1)
-4. Insert the generated random number into your file.
+4. Insert the generated random number into current file.

 ## Screenshots
 ![Random Number Generator Plugin](/screenshots/plugin_screenshot.png)

 ## Contributing
-Contributions are welcome!
-If you have any ideas for improvements or new features, feel free to submit a pull request.
+Welcome to join!
+If you are not satisfied with the existing functions or have new ideas, you can submit your code to this repository.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](/LICENSE) file for details.